 Generally, the number of ridings and seats in each legislature and in the federal parliament has grown over time.
 Notable exceptions are Prince Edward Island, and Newfoundland and Labrador.
 In the former, the 16 dual-member county-based ridings were abolished in 1996 and replaced by 27 single-member ridings that can ignore county lines.
 In the latter, this number has gone from a high of 52 in 1985 to the current number of 40 since 2015.
 This fact, coupled with the reshaping and renaming of ridings through redistribution, makes it very difficult to summarize the electoral history of specific locations in all jurisdictions.
 For example:

 Consequently, when it comes to finding the electoral history of ridings, you have to come to terms as I have had to do with the fact that such a seemingly simple question does not have a similarly simple answer, because ridings, despite being based on geography, are in fact moving targets.

-* It wasn't "easy" to do; it was time-consuming and meticulous work, but it is now easy for you and me to pull that information that no other website provides as simply and intuitively.
+*.
+It wasn't "easy" to do; it was time-consuming and meticulous work, but it is now easy for you and me to pull that information that no website other than PoliCan provides simply and intuitively.